arvpinto/enzyme_mutagenesis_cp2k/README.md

 <br>
 ● Residue Deletion: Residues are completely removed from the system
 <br>
-● Mutagenesis Scan: Residues are mutated to a specific alternative (e.g., alanine scanning), and their geometry is optimized
+● Mutagenesis Scan: Residues are mutated to a specified type (e.g., glycine scanning), and their geometry is optimized
 <br>
 ● Multipoint Mutant Mutagenesis: Multiple mutations are introduced, followed by molecular dynamics and geometry optimization procedures
 <br>